Welcome to Year 1

 Theme

-Our Geography lessons will be focusing on the United Kingdom.
-We will be learning about the four different countries of the UK, their capital cities and some physical and human features.
+In Geography, children will be learning about The United Kingdom of Great Britain.
+Children will learn about where the UK in located in the world, the four 4 countries of the UK and their capital cities.
+They will focus on some key landmarks from each country looking at physical and human features.
 We will be sharing our own experiences of the countries of Great Britain and thinking about places they would most like to visit.
 We will be using our speaking, listening and reasoning skills to explain our ideas and opinions.

 English